filosofunk/mtlb/README.md

 **Make the Logo Bigger!**

-*Are your client's self-important pricks who believe the size of their logo must reflect the enormity of their lame awesomeness?*
+*Are your clients self-important pricks who believe the size of their logo must reflect the enormity of their lame awesomeness?*

 *Tired of fulfilling requests to make the logo bigger?*